Discover the house

 A medieval castle, gateway to the Lake District, and family home.
 Which remains lived in to this day by the Strickland family.

-Uncover the story of the family, who have lived at Sizergh for over 700 years.
+Uncover the story of the Strickland family who have lived at Sizergh for 800 years.

 Don’t miss the Elizabethan inlaid Chamber, made with pale poplar and dark bog-oak, inlaid with floral and geometric patterns - one of the finest panelled rooms in England and the jewel in Sizergh’s crown.